Teresa Young’s Published Sheet Music

 Teresa Young’s sheet music

 Welcome to the home page for Teresa Young‘s growing collection of downloadable sheet music.
-Genres includes pop, rock, jazz, traditional and sacred pieces.
-A majority are instructional, for pianists and vocalists in training of all ages.
-Instructional piano pieces include fingerings.
+Genres include pop, rock, jazz, traditional and instructional pieces of all kinds.
+Instructional piano pieces include fingerings, and lead sheets/fake book pieces in all genres often include guitar chord diagrams.

 — PIANO/VOCAL/GUITAR —